QBE gets pragmatic with innovation

 Gill says within QBE there is an “old guard” with a “traditional way of thinking” while other areas are “really wanting to embrace” new ways of working

 “It’s a large organisation.
-Some teams are ahead of the curve, some, particularly the financial side is still quite manual.
-And being a global team, things we accept as normal here is not normal there.
+Some teams are ahead of the curve, some are still quite manual.
+And being a global team, things we accept as normal here are not normal there.
 It’s navigating and negotiating that,” she explains.

 “We can come up with some whizz-bang, really creative idea, but if people want to keep clicking their spreadsheets, because they don't want to change their behaviour, even though they've got something that could do it automatically for them – that’s a mindset change,” Gill says.
 “It’s balancing the two.
 It’s about walking before you can run.”